ciprianmiclaus2/etlrules/CONTRIBUTING.md

 If you are reporting a bug, please include:

 * Your operating system name and version.
+* Python version, pandas version
-* Any details about your local setup that might be helpful in troubleshooting.
+* Any other details about your local setup that might be helpful in troubleshooting.
-* Detailed steps to reproduce the bug.
+* Detailed steps to reproduce the bug (a test case is ideal).

 ### Fix Bugs